Snitkin-Lab-Umich/prewas/cran-comments.md

 ## Resubmission

-* Updated URLs to start with https instead of http in DESCRIPTION
+* Updated URLs to start with https instead of http in DESCRIPTION and README.md
 * Fixed DOI format in DESCRIPTION
 * Updated package version number in DESCRIPTION